 Dilenia earned her B.A. in Black Studies at the State University of New York at New Paltz in May of 2020.
 During her leisure, Dilenia enjoys exploring new restaurants, journaling, and exploring different community service opportunities.

-Mark Alpert joined ACS in January 2019 and serves as an Administrative Assistant.
+Mark Alpert joined ACS in January 2019 and serves as Assistant Director of Administration.

 Alpert previously worked as a legislative intern for the Jewish Federations of North America, where he assisted efforts to expand access to Medicare/Medicaid and end LGBTQ+ discrimination in the foster care system.
 Prior to that, he served as an intern for Congresswoman Carolyn Maloney (D-NY-12), where he helped facilitate the Congresswoman’s efforts to pass the Equal Rights Amendment.
 Before interning on the Hill, he worked as a paralegal in New York City.

 Alpert received his B.A. in Philosophy from Muhlenberg College with a minor in Political Science.
-In his spare time, he enjoys reading about U.S. History, practicing guitar, and playing intramural basketball.
+In his spare time, he enjoys reading about U.S. History, learning piano and guitar, and playing intramural basketball.

-Crystal Bishop joined ACS in April 2018 and serves as an Administrative Assistant.
+Crystal Bishop joined ACS in April 2018.
+She currently serves as Bookkeeper.

-Bishop received her B.A. in Political Science with Cum Laude, and achieved a concentration in International Relations from Virginia Commonwealth University in May 2017.
+Bishop received her B.A. in Political Science with Cum Laude and achieved a concentration in International Relations from Virginia Commonwealth University in May 2017.
 During her time at VCU, she studied abroad in Belgium in the city of Brussels where she learned about Belgian culture and the European Union policymaking and lobbying process.
-She has also traveled to various countries such as the Netherlands, France and the United Kingdom.
-She enjoys listening to international music, exploring cities, cooking Puerto Rican cuisine, star gazing, watching foreign films and dancing to Rumba and Salsa.
+She has also traveled to various countries such as the Netherlands, France, and the United Kingdom.
+She enjoys soccer, exploring cities and photography.

-Kendra McCormick joined ACS in July 2017 and serves as Assistant Director of Administration and Operations.
+Kendra McCormick joined ACS in July 2017 and currently serves as the Director of Finance.